 - Use a mirror if possible.
 Watching yourself helps catch mistakes.
 Is your rear hand dropping?
 The mirror shows you.

 - Set a timer.
 3-minute rounds with 1-minute rest keeps you honest.
-Without a timer, you'll either stop too soon or go too long.
+Without a timer, you will either stop too soon or go too long.

 - Clear the space.
 You need to move.
 Push furniture aside.
-You can't shadow box properly if you're worrying about hitting the lamp.
+You cannot shadow box properly if you are worrying about hitting the lamp.

 - Play music or fight sounds.
 A three-minute song gives you natural round timing.
 Some people prefer crowd noise or commentary to get in the zone.